jboero/hashistack-gcpcr/README.md

 # HashiCorp Stack on GCR
 Deploy a full set of HashiStack services in Google Cloud Run starting at a few pennies a month.
 Automatic HA and TLS courtesy of Google.
 Couch cushion HashiStack.
 This uses a single container limitation on GCR though some of them could potentially scale out if configured correctly.
 Uses simple `for_each` on the variable `singletons` to simplify everything.
 Note you will need to build out your own private image registry in GCR.
 Dockerfiles are included.
+Limitations of GCR mean you can only expose one port and it's exposed on 443.

 # Dockerfiles
 The Dockerfiles I use are all based on CentOS Streams latest and use our signed DNF repos for secure binaries.
 They could be smaller if built from a smaller Atomic distribution or custom from scratch but I'm keeping it simple and ENT friendly.